noamross/openquals/Quals Reading List-w-refs.md

 Fitting time-series data with iterative filtering
 -------------------------------------------------

-How to estimate likelihood and maximum-likelihood paramaters for dynamic ecological models, using multivariate time-series data?
+How to estimate likelihood and maximum-likelihood parameters for dynamic ecological models, using multivariate time-series data?

 -   Gimenez et al. (2012)